MSK-MOI/functional-network-analysis/README.md

 ./build.sh
 ```

-(The version number might vary.)

 For the Gephi plugin, clone and set up the plugin-development repository from their [website](https://gephi.org).
 Choose plugin type 'Filter' when prompted.
-Under `src/main/java/` make directory `grapeplots/` and copy into it all the `.java` files from `gephi_plugin_code`.
+Under `src/main/java/` make directory `fna/` and copy into it all the `.java` files from `gephi_plugin_code`.
 Then run

 ```
 mvn clean package
 ```

-For the above you need Maven to be installed.
+For the above you need a Maven installation.

-The `.nbm` file created somewhere in a `target` folder can be loaded directly into Gephi as a new plugin (or else you can use the `.nbm` file included in this repository).
-You can select 'GRAPE Plot' from the 'Topology' category of filters.
+The `.nbm` file created somewhere in a `target` folder can be loaded directly into Gephi as a new plugin.
+You can select 'FNA Plot' from the 'Topology' category of filters.

 Installation <a name="Installation"></a>
 ------------
-Assuming you built/checked the R package:
+Assuming you built/checked the R package, do the following:

 ```
-install.packages("grapeplots_1.0.0.tar.gz", repos=NULL, type="source")
+install.packages("fna_1.0.0.tar.gz", repos=NULL, type="source")
-library(grapeplots)
+library(fna)

 help(generate_reduction) # To see usage of the main function, for example
 ```